almbreeder/myfirststep/README.md

-# program
+# Exercise
-The program is used to practice the basic of digital picture processing.
+ Programs are used to practice the basic of digital picture processing.